LMSBioinformatics/mrclms.bioinfo.io/introToR_Day1.md

 Vectors (2/13).
 ========================================================
-Vectors of continuous stretches of values can be created by this shortcut.
+Vectors of continuous stretches of values can be created by the shortcut - **:**

 ```r